Agile refers to various frameworks and approaches to value delivery in complex environments.

 To successfully implement the 12 principles of Agile Manifesto, teams should start by adopting an Agile mindset and culture, which includes a willingness to embrace change, experiment, and learn from mistakes.
 Effective communication, collaboration, and trust are essential, as is a focus on delivering value to customers through working software.
 Teams should also regularly reflect on their processes and make necessary adjustments to improve continuously.
 Finally, choosing the appropriate Agile framework and tools for your team’s specific needs and context is important.

-The purpose of the 12 principles of Agile Manifesto is to guide project management teams in developing and delivering software in an agile, flexible, and collaborative manner that prioritizes customer satisfaction, continuous improvement, and adaptation to change.
+The purpose of the Agile Manifesto 12 principles is to guide project management teams in developing and delivering software in an agile, flexible, and collaborative manner that prioritizes customer satisfaction, continuous improvement, and adaptation to change.